stackbit-projects/charming-lime-9f9dd/content/pages/index.md

   - type: hero_section
     title: Melbourne Website design brings customers
     subtitle: >-
-      Understanding your needs and assisting you in growing your business are at the heart of our web design approach.
+      We do web design by understanding your needs and assisting you in growing your business.
 To get started, contact our developers.
     actions:
       - label: Learn More
         url: /features